If this scheme pleases you, click here to download.

 should be able to:

-Describe the parts of a human eye Explain the function of each part of the human eye Explain the image formation in the human eye Describe the defects of the human eye Explain the corrections of human eye defects |
+Describe the parts of a human eye Explain the function of each part of the human eye |

-Describing the parts of the human eye
+Describing the parts of the human eye Explaining the function of each part of the human eye |

 Chart showing the parts of human eye